-Explore how to add data to - or download from - a Google bucket (your Workspace bucket or an external bucket).
-The best approach depends on how many files you have and what size they are, whether you're moving to or from local storage, and how comfortable you are with different options.
+Explore how to add data to - or download from - your Workspace bucket or an external Google bucket.
+The best approach depends on how many files you have and what size they are, whether you're moving to or from local storage, and how comfortable you are with command-line tools.

 Transfer between local storage and a workspace bucket in Terra